jdblack/chef_docker_k8s/README.md

 POSTGRES\_FQDN : Where to reach the postgres user

-ES\_FQDN : The hostname of the elasticsearch cluster that cinc can use.
+SEARCH\_FQDN : The hostname of the opensearch cluster that cinc can use.
 This is the hostname.
 Supplying a port is not yet supported

-# Orchestration assumptions
+SEARCH\_USER : The user on the opensearch cluster

+SEARCH\_PASS : The user pass on opensearch

 This dockerfile has numerous assumptions, including the assumption that something is setting the following things up: